microsoft/vscode-cpptools/Documentation/LanguageServer/FAQ.md

 ## How do I get the new IntelliSense to work with MinGW on Windows?

-On Windows PCs, the new IntelliSense engine is configured to compile your source files in Microsoft mode.
-But since MinGW is a relative of GCC, Microsoft mode compilation doesn't work very well with it.
-While the IntelliSense engine supports compiling code in clang/gcc mode, the extension does not currently expose any settings that allow you to configure it.
+Since MinGW is a relative of GCC, Microsoft mode compilation (which is the default on Windows) doesn't work very well with it.
+To use GCC/CLang mode, set the `"intelliSenseMode"` property in your **c_cpp_properties.json** file to `"clang-x64"`.
+An example **c_cpp_properties.json** [is shared here for your convenience](https://github.com/Microsoft/vscode-cpptools/blob/master/Documentation/LanguageServer/MinGW.md).

-You can, however, override the engine's configuration by changing the contents of the  `%userprofile%\.vscode\extensions\ms-vscode.cpptools-0.11.1\bin\msvc.64.intel.json` file.
-In fact, copying `msvc.64.linux.json` over `msvc.64.intel.json` will reconfigure the engine to compile your source code in clang mode.
-The caveat is that making changes to the `msvc.64.intel.json` is not a permanent operation.
-The next time you upgrade the extension, your changes will be reverted.
-However, this workaround should be able to enable you to use the new IntelliSense engine with MinGW until we have time to expose a proper setting.

 ## What is the difference between "includePath" and "browse.path" in c\_cpp\_properties.json?